 If you want to add white water rafting, paragliding, or Slap Kozjak, what would we skip?
 If you don’t like the idea of a crazy, white-knuckle drive, skip the Mangart Saddle.
 If you have plans to visit Vintgar Gorge, skip Tolmin Gorge.
 We liked Tolmin Gorge but in our opinion, Vintgar Gorge was a better experience.
 Seeing Ajdovska Deklica, the Face in the Stone at Vršič Pass, is nice but it’s low on our list of thrilling things to do on this road trip (eliminate this if you would rather have time for something else).

-Our top 5 favorite moments:
+Our top 5 favorite experiences of this Slovenia road trip:

 - Driving to the Mangart Saddle